Chapter 11 – Back to Canberra, and the Vietnam War

 It was a dilemma.

 On the one hand I felt the need to have someone else sharing my interest in China at the ANU.
-On the other hand if I passed on the slot offered me in 1962 I would be creating a future rival in China studies.
+On the other hand if I passed on to Fitzgerald the slot offered me in 1962 I would be creating a future rival in China studies.

 True, I already had Russia and was about to get Japan.
 But China had always been my main love, and qualification.
 I did not want to pass it up lightly.